How Mortgage Rates Are Determined: A Guide

-Several market-based and personal factors have a direct impact on your mortgage rate.
+Before you confirm your mortgage rate lock, it’s important to understand several market-based and personal factors have a direct impact on your mortgage rate.
 None of them can be removed from the process.

 On the market side, the biggest direct influence is from the bond market which is where the MBS that provide the funding for residential mortgages are traded.
 In turn, this market is impacted by the moves of the Federal Reserve which is moved to act based on indicators in the economy overall.

 Beyond movement in the market, personal financial situations play a big role.
 The relative levels of risk associated with mortgage-backed securities are based on factors including a person’s credit score, their down payment or level of the existing equity, how they plan to occupy the property and their purpose in getting the mortgage.

 The Bottom Line